konstellation-io/website/content/en/docs/KRE/user/50_krt_v2/specs/index.md

 All configuration defined here is mandatory, the Runtime Version won't run if any of them is undefined.

 - **config**:
   - **variables**: list of variable names that are going to be defined in KAI Server as environment variables.
+Must be in uppercase and can only contain letters, numbers and "_".
   - **files**: list of file names.

 ### Entrypoint